 Use different fonts in EasyEditor

-In this article, you'll learn the difference between the two and the limitations you must consider when using them.
+The difference between web fonts and web-safe fonts, and the limitations you must consider when using them.

 Web-safe fonts are likely to be installed on the majority of devices and display consistently no matter which application they're viewed in.